-BASIC X-RAY WITH MEDICAL OFFICE PROCEDURE (DIPLOMA) HEALTH SCIENCES - BASIC X-RAY WITH MEDICAL OFFICE PROCEDURES (ASSOCIATE OF SCIENCE DEGREE) - FOR GRADUATES OF CORRESPONDING DIPLOMA PROGRAM ONLY
+BASIC X-RAY WITH MEDICAL OFFICE PROCEDURE (DIPLOMA) HEALTH SCIENCES - BASIC X-RAY WITH MEDICAL OFFICE PROCEDURES (ASSOCIATE DEGREE) - FOR GRADUATES OF CORRESPONDING DIPLOMA PROGRAM ONLY (UMA is not enrolling new students in this program at the current time.)

 - Physical Requirements: In addition to the above admissions requirements, prospective students should be physically able to lift and position patients and tolerate the bending, walking, and standing as required for their particular occupations.
 UMA reserves the right to test any student to assess their success in a classroom as well as the chosen future workplace of the student. - Background Check: A satisfactory Level I background check is required. - Externship Requirement: A 200 hour externship is required in this program.